zhekson1/CSL-DeFi-Protocols/README.md

 1. **Radical Permissionlessness** - there are no permissioned or specially provisioned actors.
 All protocol participants, including large market-makers/batchers, are treated equally and permissionlessly.
 The only way to profit is to make profitable trades.

 2. **Minimum Viable Expressiveness** - protocols are simple, predictable, and are never subject to external off-chain variables, such as fiat-denominated prices.
-Due to their simplicity, they offer up to an order of magnitude lower fees than existing DeFi dApps, and do not require superfluous dApp Tokens.
+Due to their simplicity, they offer up to an order of magnitude lower fees than existing DeFi dApps, do not require superfluous dApp Tokens, and are *highly* composable.

 3. **Proportional P2P Scaling** - total throughput/liquidity scales in proportion to the number of users.
 The more users there are, the deeper the liquidity, the higher the throughput.

+> **Note**
-CSL-DeFi protocols are similar to Hydra, in that they are ledger-wide, Plutus-enabled extensions of the CSL, albeit with a focus on finance.
+> p2p-DeFi protocols are similar to Hydra, in that they are ledger-wide, Plutus-enabled extensions of the CSL, albeit with a focus on finance.

-## A Fully P2P DeFi Paradigm
+## The P2P DeFi Paradigm
-Here are the design patterns shared by all CSL-DeFi protocols, and a discussion of their advantages over the status quo.
+Some of the design patterns shared by all p2p-DeFi protocols, and a discussion of their advantages over the status quo.

 ### Common Design Patterns

-- **Unique User Addresses** - CSL-DeFi users deploy and interact with each others' script addresses.
+- **Unique User Addresses** - p2p-DeFi users deploy and interact with each others' script addresses.
 Each user creates at least one unique address, composed of *identical* payment credentials (mediated by a global reference script, per protocol), and *unique* user-mediated staking credentials.
-Owner-related actions (i.e. simple spending) are "overloaded" to the user's staking credential, so assets are never locked or stolen.
+Owner-related actions (i.e. simple withdrawal) are "overloaded" to the user's staking credential, so assets are never stolen.
 Users always maintain full delegation authority over their addresses.

-- **Beacon Tokens** - All CSL-DeFi protocols coordinate their spending policies with the minting policies of specialized NFTs, dubbed "Beacon Tokens".
-The tokens' functions include: mediating protocol logic, tagging TXs, UTxOs, and/or addresses for querying, and categorizing on-chain events.
+- **Beacon Tokens** - All p2p-DeFi protocols coordinate their spending policies with the minting policies of specialized NFTs, dubbed "Beacon Tokens".
+These tokens serve two primary functions:
+	1. Mediating protocol logic.
+	2. "Tagging" specific TXs, Addresses, or UTxOs, and categorizing them such that they stand out among a sea of on-chain data.

 	Beacon Tokens are highly generalizable, and can be very expressive when used in combination with each other.
-They are used extensively in all CSL-DeFi protocols.
+They are used extensively in all p2p-DeFi protocols.

-- **Permissionless Indexing** - All CSL-DeFi protocols have at least one Beacon Token that shares identical queryable properties with all other Beacon Tokens of the same protocol.
+- **Permissionless Indexing** - All p2p-DeFi protocols have at least one Beacon Token that shares identical queryable properties with all other Beacon Tokens of the same protocol.
 As a result, users can locate relevant addresses and/or UTxOs using existing off-chain indexers, such as Blockfrost, Koios, local db-sync, e.t.c.
 No specialized indexers/routers necessary.

 - **No Oracles** - Protocols that rely on off-chain information feeds are subject to the integrity of the underlying oracle network.
 This raises many difficult questions about security, availability, governance, and greatly increases the attack surface.
-Instead, CSL-DeFi protocols forgo reliance on oracles, in favor of *endogenous* price discovery.
+Instead, p2p-DeFi protocols forgo reliance on oracles, in favor of *endogenous* price discovery.

 - **No Superfluous "dApp" Tokens** - protocols do not *require* any new fungible tokens.
 There is no yield farming, no "bootstrapping rewards", no specialized incentive structures.
 There are never any permissioned batchers, DAOs, or otherwise central entities.
 ADA is all that this is needed for minUTxO and TX fees.
 Instead, protocols align demand with market forces to incentivize participation.